+Emergency dental treament.
 There are a large number of dental emergency reasons that our clinic gets after-hours calls from patients.
-While no one wants to visit their dentist for an unplanned emergency, know that we are always happy to help even if the circumstances are not quite what anyone would wish.
+While no one wants to visit their dentist for an unplanned emergency dental treatment, know that we are always happy to help even if the circumstances are not quite what anyone would wish.
 If you find yourself in the middle of a dental emergency, you can take certain steps to optimize your chances of having a successful experience in the after-hours dental clinic.

-Don’t Just Stick Your Tooth In Your Pocket In A Dental Emergency
+Don’t Just Stick Your Tooth In Your Pocket Before An Emergency Dental Treatment

-One of the most common issues we deal with after hours is a tooth that has been knocked out.
+One of the most common emergency dental treatments we deal with after hours is a tooth that has been knocked out.
 Most people know that if you lose a tooth unexpectedly, you should try to find it and bring it with you to the dentist.
 In many instances, we can actually reattach the tooth or use it to help with treatment.

-Simply shoving the tooth into your pocket, purse, or an envelope is a start, but this is not the best way to bring in your knocked-out or otherwise traumatized adult tooth.
+Simply shoving the tooth into your pocket, purse, or an envelope is a start, but this is not the best way to bring in your knocked-out or otherwise traumatized adult tooth before an emergency dental treatment.
 That tooth needs to stay moist!
 In fact, some dentists say to put the tooth back into the socket if you can do so without touching the root.
 However, you can also place the tooth between your cheek and gums, put it in a container of milk, or even use a tooth preservation product if you have one on hand.

 Then, head to your dentist’s office immediately, because that tooth is living on borrowed time at this point!